Tuberculosis (TB) Program

 Referrals and Consultations

-If you would like to refer a patient to National Jewish Health for treatment of TB, you may call our consultation line at 1-800-423-8891 ext.
-1279.
-In addition, doctors and other healthcare professionals can use this number to obtain consultations regarding current diagnosis and treatment information.
+If you would like to refer a patient to National Jewish Health for treatment of TB, you may request a consult or refer a patient online using the Mycobacterial Referral/Consult form.
 Consultation is available for healthcare professionals only.